isabella232/media-analytics.en-1/help/measurement-options/supported-devices.md

 ---
-title: Supported devices
+title: Supported devices and platforms
 description:
 uuid:

 ---

-# Supported devices {#devices-supported}
+# Supported devices and platforms {#devices-supported}

-Adobe Analytics for Audio and Video ensures that each media stream is collected and reported across all devices.
+>[!IMPORTANT]
+>
+>With the end of support for Version 4 Mobile SDKs starting September 1, 2021, Adobe will also  end support for the Media Analytics SDKs for iOS and Android.
+For additional information, see [Media Analytics SDK End-of-Support FAQs](/help/sdk-implement/end-of-support-faqs.md).

 Adobe Analytics for Audio and Video supports all major devices including: